Home » Indian History » Ashoka Biography

 Death of Ashoka 232 BCE Pataliputra, present-day Patna, India

-Ashoka was born to Emperor Bindusara and his queen, Dharma, in 304 BCE.
+Ashoka was born in 304 BCE to Emperor Bindusara and his queen, Dharma.
 He was the grandson of Chandragupta Maurya, the founder of the Maurya Empire.
-As a child, Ashoka was known for his rebellious nature and his lack of interest in politics.
-However, he was appointed as the governor of Avanti at the age of 18 by his father.
+As a child, Ashoka was known for his rebellious spirit and showed little interest in politics.
+However, at the age of 18, his father appointed him as the governor of Avanti, marking the beginning of his journey in leadership.

 • He was the third king of the Mauryan dynasty and succeeded his father to the throne in 268 BCE.